-Also known as electric collagen induction therapy, skin needling works by rolling fine needles over the skin to create micro injuries to the dermis and epidermis of your skin.
-These injuries stimulate your body to create new collagen, and we all know collagen equals bouncy youthful skin.
+Also known as electric collagen induction therapy, skin needling works by rolling fine needles over the skin to create micro-injuries to the dermis and epidermis of your skin.
+These injuries stimulate your body to create new collagen, and we all know collagen equals firm, youthful skin.

 The needles are so fine that the epidermis heals almost instantly so there’s no sign of damage to the skin from the outside, but the dermis will be hard at work ‘repairing’ your skin.

-Why wouldn’t you?
-Skin needling is used to treat everything from skin elasticity, wrinkles and pigmentation to scarring, under eye circles and sun damage.
-It’s your one stop shop to getting the skin of a 12 year old.
+Skin needling is used to treat everything from skin elasticity, wrinkles and pigmentation to scarring, under-eye circles and sun damage.
+It’s your one-stop shop to getting the skin of a 12-year-old.

-Having said that, the results aren’t immediate and you’ll get the best outcome if you do at least three sessions, so if you’re hoping to get your skin into shape for a big event, you’ll want to get a wriggle on.
+You also need to know that while the results are nothing short of incredible, they aren’t immediate and you’ll get the best outcome if you do at least three sessions.
+So if you’re hoping to get your skin into shape for a big event, you’ll want to get a wriggle on.

-As already mentioned, you might be a bit red the night after your treatment and your skin might feel a little rough for a few days after (though it will look fine).
+As already mentioned, you might be a bit red for a day or two after your treatment and your skin might feel a little rough for a few days after (though it will look fine).
 It’s not until about six or seven days after that you’ll really notice you’re glowing.

 How Will The Appointment Go Down?

-Once you get over the beauty of the salon and have finished saying hello to the salon pooch Hank, you’ll be taken to a treatment room where Martina or one of the other superstar skin specialists will apply a numbing cream to your face.
-While that works its magic they’ll talk you through the process and the aftercare.
+After you have said hello to the salon pooch, Hank, you’ll be taken to a treatment room where Martina or one of the other superstar skin specialists will apply the numbing cream you've purchased to your face.
+While that works its magic they’ll talk you through the process and the aftercare—more on that below.

-They’ll also use this time to have a chat to you about your main skin concerns so they can work more deeply on those areas.
+They’ll also use this time to have a chat with you about your main skin concerns so they can work more deeply on those areas.

 You’ll be out of there before you know it, and my advice is to use your red face as an excuse to have a night in binging that Netflix series you’ve been meaning to watch for three weeks.

-For the next few days, your skin will be a bit rough and you might wonder why on earth you’ve invested in this.
+For the next few days, your skin will feel a bit rough and you might wonder why on earth you’ve invested in this.
+You might also look a bit flushed for the first 24-48 hours.
 But push through the initial week and you’ll be rewarded.

 A week after my first appointment, my skin was glowing.
 I wasn’t seeing any crazy results, but I was pretty pleased with how I looked each morning when I woke up.

-By a week after my second appointment I was seeing the same results, but this time my skin kept getting better as more time passed.
+A week after my second appointment I was seeing similar results and my skin kept getting better as more time passed.
 It’s now been three weeks since my second appointment and my skin looks better each day.
 I’ve only worn make-up twice since then when I’ve been attending big events, and that in itself is a breath of fresh air.

-Need some help at home?
-These are the best Vitamin C beauty products on the market right now.
+Need to keep that skin protected?
+These are the best sunscreens on the market right now.

 Image credit: Liliya Rodnikova